LIVESTREAMED: Watch GhanaWeb TV's compelling content

-It's yet another start of the week after a long weekend to mark the Easter festivities and GhanaWeb TV will be bringing its viewers a line-up of compelling programmes and national events.
+It's almost the end of the working week and GhanaWeb TV will be bringing its viewers a line-up of compelling programmes and national events.

-For today’s itinerary, a range of exciting programmes such as; a special edition of People and Places, Talkertainment and more will air on GhanaWeb TV.
+For today’s itinerary, a range of exciting programmes such as Friday's Debate, a Sports Check interview with Ghanaian Boxer Joseph 'King Kong' Agbeko, People & Places, Moans and Cuddles and more will air on GhanaWeb TV.

 These events and many more will be streamed live on GhanaWeb TV on Youtube: GhanaWebTV.